prandell/threejs-octane-experiment/README.md

 ## Setup

 Please be aware the setup to build and run this website differs respective to each operating system (OS).
-Furthermore, I'm also assuming that you already have [NodeJS](https://nodejs.org/en/) and [React](https://reactjs.org) already installed or available within your environment.
+Furthermore, I'm also assuming that you already have [NodeJS](https://nodejs.org/en/) already installed or available within your environment.

+To experiment with the Octane Model, uncomment all the Debug Console comments, and use the sliders to alter the Camera, Lights, and Octane Colours.

 ### Run